ibbles/LearningUnreal/Console Variable.md

 # Interesting CVars

 ## Rendering Features
+- `r.screenPercentage <NUMBER>`: Do up- or down scaling.
+100% means native, the rendered image matches the screen pixels in the viewport.
+Above 100% renders more pixels than are in the viewport, i.e. super-sampling.
+This increases the visual quality at the cost of a higher rendering time.
+Below 100% renders fewer pixels than are in the viewport, i.e. up-scaling.
+This increases rendering performance at the cost of image quality.

 ## Textures
 - `r.Streaming.PoolSize`: The size in MiB to allocate for streaming textures.
 Increase this if you get blurry textures and a warning the in the viewport about the texture streaming pool being over budget.
 If you have VRAM to spare.